December 29, 2025 (5mo ago)

 The Uncomfortable Truth

-The ~10-minute interrogation from /break-it felt excessive.
-Until I saw the app work on the first try.
+The 10-minute interrogation from /break-it felt excessive right up until I saw the app work on the first try.

-No debugging session for negative numbers breaking everything.
-No panic-fix when someone pasted a credit card number in the bill field.
-No "oh crap, I forgot to debounce" moment three months later.
+There was no debugging session for negative numbers breaking everything, no panic-fix when someone pasted a credit card number in the bill field, no "oh crap, I forgot to debounce" moment three months later.
+Those problems were already solved, because I'd been forced to think through them in 10 minutes instead of stumbling onto them over the following 3 months.

 The Knowledge Transfer Principle

 Claude doesn't know my project's context until I tell it.
-But once I've taught it - via slash commands, via CLAUDE.md, via the interview process - it can apply that knowledge consistently.
+Once I've taught it, though, through slash commands, through CLAUDE.md, through the interview process, it applies that knowledge consistently.

 Slash commands are reusable teaching: